 - ½ c beet or purple sauerkraut juice

-- 2 sm onions, quartered or 1 large
+- 2 sm onions quartered

 - 2 carrots, chunked